 The Communications team aims to have “The right channel for the right audience at the right time.”

 Throughout most of its history, OCF communications largely included only two primary channels: print and face-to-face.
 Digital communications methods now include audio and video, giving OCF five ways to communicate with a diverse membership that is glad to receive information from the staff in a variety of ways.

 Print Communications: Printed material is particularly helpful in deployed locations and where the internet is not available.
-Several publications are also available in PDF form to download from the OCF website—from COMMAND (a biannual magazine focused on relevant, timeless content) and Connected (a biannual newsletter focused exclusively on ministry news and events) to several longstanding topical booklets such as “Leading Effective Small Groups,” “100 Days Devotional,” and “May A Christian Serve in the Military?”
+This OCF Handbook is a good example since you can request one or more copies of the Handbook for personal use or to share.
+Several publications are available in PDF form to download from the OCF website—from COMMAND (a magazine that focuses on relevant, timeless topics) and Connected (a newsletter that focuses on ministry news and events) to several longstanding topical booklets such as “Leading Effective Small Groups,” “100 Days Devotional,” and “May A Christian Serve in the Military?”
 OCF also has several dozen Bible studies that are available both in digital format online and for PDF download.

 Digital Communications: The OCF website is the hub of our digital communications efforts.
 The website houses OCF’s Directory, numerous articles, Bible study downloads, ministry information, podcasts, videos, and projects such as the Integrated Faith Project.
 Other methods of digital communications include OCF’s social media channels, which show ministry in action (i.e., Facebook, Instagram).
 We publish email newsletters focused on specific audiences such as those who lead OCF fellowship groups and other newsletters that keep the broader OCF membership informed of time-sensitive ministry news.
 We expect to maintain a virtual ministry presence where the staff can connect with OCF members, and where members can interact with one another.